Tax News December 2022

 Select notices and documents will no longer be provided by U.S. mail to taxpayers who choose a paperless delivery option.
 Instead, taxpayers will receive an email notification when a new notice or document is available in their MyFTB account.

-For a full list of notice and document types that may be provided in a paperless format, go to Go paperless.
+For a full list of notice and document types that may be provided in a paperless format, go to Digital notice delivery: Go paperless.

 Two New Tax Credits for Eligible Cannabis Businesses